 “highly recommended that all practitioners undertake a period of formal or informal mentorship”.

-Supervised practice will not only build your skill and confidence, but can also future-proof your qualification.
-As the aesthetic medicine sector grows, voluntary registers and professional membership organisations are increasingly likely to demand evidence of your practical competency in the relevant cosmetic procedure(s).
+Clinical mentoring will not only build your skill and confidence but can also future-proof your training against changes to the regulations surrounding delivery of botulinum toxins and dermal fillers.
+As the aesthetic medicine sector grows, voluntary registers and professional membership organisations are increasingly likely to demand a portfolio of evidence of your practical competency in the relevant cosmetic procedure(s) you’re delivering.

 STEP 3: INSURANCE

 Indemnity cover is a legal requirement for incorporating aesthetic medicine into your dental practice.
-However, if you are on an independent, self-regulatory register (such as the IHAS/Treatment We Can Trust Register of Injectable Cosmetic Providers) then your insurance may cover up to ten hours of cosmetic practice at no additional cost.
+However, if you are on an independent, self-regulatory register (such as the JCCP Register or Treatment We Can Trust’s Register of Injectable Cosmetic Providers) then your insurance may cover up to ten hours of cosmetic practice at no additional cost.